Tropical Storm Usagi (2001): Meteorological history

 An area of convection developed into a weak tropical depression in the South China Sea, just west off Luzon on August 8.
 On the next day, operationally, the JTWC began on issuing advisories on the system as Tropical Depression 13W.
 However, post-analysis showed that the system had already intensified into a tropical depression several hours earlier.
 Despite with an exposed center, a weak banding feature began to develop around it.
 Organization of the 13W improved slightly, and by August 10, the system had intensified into a tropical storm, with the JMA naming it Usagi.
+(Note: The name Usagi (Japanese: ウサギ, [ɯ̟sa̠ɡʲi]) was contributed by Japan and refers to the constellation Lepus, the hare, in Japanese.)
 Usagi reached its maximum intensity only with 10-minute sustained wind speeds of 65 km/h.
 By 18:00 UTC, Usagi moved inland Vietnam, just to the south of Hanoi, and therefore the JTWC issued its final advisory on the system.
 The storm continued moving westward over land until it was last noticed by the JMA on August 11.